gugi9000/foosball-bot/README.md

 ## should answer stat questions

-## shuold report top 3 after new matches
+## should report top 3 after new matches

 ## should ridicule 10 to 0 losers :-)